Deep learning forecasts of cosmic acceleration parameters from DECi-hertz Interferometer Gravitational-wave Observatory: Data simulation

-In the above phase expression, the first term includes the merger time $t_{c}$, the second term includes the phase at the merger $\phi_{c}$, and the factor in the parentheses is the standard phase for quadrupole radiation in General Relativity.
-The terms in the parentheses are the expansion terms in the post-Newtonian approximation. $|\beta| \lesssim 9.4$ and $|\sigma|\lesssim 2.5$ represent the contributions from spin-orbit coupling and spin-spin coupling to the phase, respectively \cite{43}.
+in the above phase expression, the first term includes the merger time, $t_{c}$, the second term includes the phase at the merger, $\phi_{c}$, and the factor in the parentheses is the standard phase for quadrupole radiation in general relativity.
+The terms in the parentheses are the expansion terms in the post-Newtonian approximation; then, $|\beta| \lesssim 9.4$ and $|\sigma|\lesssim 2.5$ represent the contributions from spin-orbit coupling and spin-spin coupling to the phase, respectively \cite{43}.

 Due to the time-domain signals detected by DECIGO, time-domain signals are more direct and convenient in terms of representation and processing, without the need for additional transformations or processing steps.
 Furthermore, time-domain signal processing is typically faster than frequency-domain signal processing, which is crucial for handling a large volume of gravitational wave data.
 In addition, the direct information contained in time-domain signals includes important features and information of gravitational wave signals, such as duration, amplitude, phase, and shape, which are vital for the identification and classification of gravitational wave signals.
-Moreover, preprocessing and data processing of time-domain signals are relatively simple, allowing the utilization of various filtering techniques, noise reduction methods, and data cleaning techniques to improve the signal-to-noise ratio and extract useful features.
-We need to inverse Fourier transform the frequency-domain signal to the time-domain signal.
-The signals of gravitational waves detected by the detector are
+Moreover, preprocessing and data processing of time-domain signals are relatively simple, allowing the utilization of various filtering techniques, noise reduction methods, and data cleaning techniques to improve the signal-to-noise ratio (S/N) and extract useful features.
+It is necessary to impose an inverse Fourier transform on the frequency-domain gravitational wave to the time-domain.
+To simplify the calculations, we employed the average response function $R_{\text {DECIGO}}$ of the DECIGO detector \cite{44} as: